Tell us about your current role and what you’re currently working on.

 How have you made personal and professional relationships in your city, company, or community?

-Fortunately for me, I was born & raised in Charlotte, North Carolina, where I currently live.
+Fortunately for me, I was born and raised in Charlotte, North Carolina, where I currently live.
 The biggest way I’ve expanded my community is by not being afraid to reach out to those that may have been acquaintances in college or before college.
 The real world can be, no excuse me, IS intimidating; why not start with someone who is familiar with you?
 Throw your inhibitions out the window and be that friendly face.
-By re-establishing this familiar connection, you will be able to establish other connections, and your personal & professional network will continue to grow.
+By re-establishing this familiar connection, you will be able to establish other connections, and your personal and professional network will continue to grow.

 Have you been mentored by anyone at Wake Forest or in your professional life?
 If so, what impact has that relationship had on you?

 Most of the mentoring I have received came from those at Ernst & Young.
 I am fortunate enough to be at a company where they provide you with a peer advisor and counselor to ask any questions you may have, on or off-the-record.
 Also, the Charlotte office of EY has a strong base of young professionals that I have been able to benchmark off of, to learn from their successes and failures, to attempt to minimize failure and maximize success myself.
 The positive impact many of these colleagues have had on me has allowed me to not only have success at my job thus far, but also truly enjoy it, while so many others in my class, or the classes graduating before me, have already changed jobs and or occupations in their first few years post-graduation.

 What advice would you give to current Wake Forest students and/or young alumni who are about to start their first professional job?